MovieBloc Price Hits $0.0028 (MBL)

-MovieBloc (MBL) traded down 0.9% against the US dollar during the 24-hour period ending at 8:00 AM E.T. on May 17th.
-MovieBloc has a total market cap of $44.99 million and approximately $775,522.62 worth of MovieBloc was traded on exchanges in the last 24 hours.
-In the last week, MovieBloc has traded 4.3% lower against the US dollar.
-One MovieBloc token can currently be bought for about $0.0028 or 0.00000011 BTC on exchanges.
+MovieBloc (MBL) traded down 1.1% against the dollar during the 1-day period ending at 17:00 PM ET on May 18th.
+MovieBloc has a market capitalization of $45.31 million and approximately $732,435.78 worth of MovieBloc was traded on exchanges in the last day.
+One MovieBloc token can now be bought for $0.0028 or 0.00000010 BTC on popular exchanges.
+In the last week, MovieBloc has traded down 1.2% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.